 During the evening you can also find many stands selling hand-made bracelets and other sorts of accessories and souvenirs.

 If you want to spend a complete evening in Es Castell, here is a very nice plan:

-Start the evining visiting the Blue Sky Bar, which is the roof-top terrace of the Barceló Hamilton Hotel.
+Start the evening visiting the Blue Sky Bar, which is the roof-top terrace of the Barceló Hamilton Hotel.
 After paying the entrance fee you get access to the top, where you can enjoy drinks, jakuzzis and breathtaking views to the entrance of the Port of Maó.
-Relax while your wait for the sunset and enjoy the views to most of the port.
+Relax while waiting for the sunset and enjoy the views to the port.